-You have asked to go see a counselor together, attend a marriage class, or go to a marriage retreat, and your requests are met with cold hard rejections.
+You asked to see a counselor together, attend a marriage class or a marriage retreat.
+But, your requests are met with cold hard rejections.
 And you probably heard some cruel words like “I don’t love you and I have never loved you.”

 There are times when you can’t sleep and there are times when you want to sleep all day.
 There are times when you’re alone and you feel desperately lonely, and there are times you are thankful to be alone so you can fall apart without your spouse knowing it.
 And then there are times when your spouse is near and yet the loneliness you feel grips your heart so tight you find it difficult to even breathe.

 How do I know this?
 Because I was the only one holding on, four different times.
 I heard those words of rejection and I felt that gripping loneliness as I watched my world fall apart.
-Each time I faced the fact that my wife was ready to end our marriage and move on with someone else.
-And each time I was challenged with the thought, “do I fight or do I give up?”
+Each time I faced the fact that my wife was ready to end our marriage and each time I was challenged with the thought, “do I fight or do I give up?”

 So, What if You’re the Only One Holding On?

-If you’re the only one trying to hold on to your marriage you need to know you’re not alone and there are a number of ministry options available to help you.
+If you’re the only one holding on to your marriage you need to know you’re not alone and there are a number of ministry options available to help you.
 If you will allow the Lord to walk you through this trial and this season in your life, He promises He will make it work for your good.
-Which means no matter what happens, God will help you grow from this as long as you give Him your complete surrender.
+This means no matter what happens, God will help you grow from this as long as you give Him your complete surrender.

 Also know that the scripture does not promise, nor can any counsel or encouragement promise that if you do these things your marriage will be saved.
 Your spouse has their own freedom to choose and God will not force your spouse to stay in the marriage.

-However, if you hold on to your faith.
-Hold on to hope.
-Keep surrendering to the Lord, you will give your marriage an excellent opportunity to recover from this.
-And as you do, you can be sure the Lord will be working on your spouse to turn his/her heart around.
+However, I do hope you’re holding on to your faith.
+And I hope You’re holding on to hope.
+Because, when you put your trust in the Lord, you give your marriage an excellent opportunity to recover from this.
+And as you do, you can be sure the Lord is working to turn your spouse’s heart around.

 The help that is available for you.

 You may also need some help to deal with you and your own emotional needs.
 This may mean you get some professional counseling or some pastoral counseling.
-Either way, make sure they are Christ centered and they firmly believe in God’s design of a covenant marriage and they desire to see your marriage completely restored.
+Either way, find someone who is Christ-centered and firmly believes in God’s design of a covenant marriage and the desire to see your marriage completely restored.

 Classes and books

-Then if you are separated it does not mean you will have to go through a divorce.
+If you are separated it does not automatically mean divorce.
 But there is a ministry that can help you if you are separated or going through an unwanted divorce.
 This ministry is called Divorce Care.
 You can find them on the web and locate a local class in your area.
 We have worked closely with one of these classes before.
 And we know first hand that sometimes separated spouses go through these classes and receive the help they need to restore their marriage.

 Next, you can read.
 There are some great blogs and other Christian ministries available right here at your fingertips on the internet.
 You can find books at your local Christian bookstore, and library.
-One of the books I would recommend for this situation is “Hope for the Separated ” by Gary Chapman (author of The Five Languages).
+One of the books I would recommend for someone that is holding on is “Hope for the Separated ” by Gary Chapman (author of The Five Languages).
 And the other book I strongly recommend because it helped me so much, is “Love Must Be Tough “, by Dr. James Dobson.